Inferring Binary Properties from Gravitational Wave Signals: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We thank Katerina Chatziioannou for insightful comments on the manuscript, and Eliot Finch and Jonathan Thompson for helpful discussion.
 JR acknowldeges support from the Sherman Fairchild Foundation.
-TV acknowledges support from NSF grants 2012086 and 2309360, the Alfred P. Sloan Foundation through grant number FG-2023-20470, the BSF through award number 2022136, and the Hellman Family Faculty Fellowship.
+TV acknowledges support from National Science Foundation grants 2012086 and 2309360, the Alfred P. Sloan Foundation through grant number FG-2023-20470, the Binational Science Foundation through award number 2022136, and the Hellman Family Faculty Fellowship.